Western barn owl: Conservation

-The Canary barn owl is particularly at risk, and as late as 1975, hunting by fearful locals was limiting the population on Fuerteventura where only a few dozen pairs remain.
-On Lanzarote a somewhat larger number of these birds still seem to exist, but altogether this particular subspecies is precariously rare: Probably less than three hundred and perhaps fewer than two hundred individuals still remain.
-Similarly, the birds on the western Canary Islands which are usually assigned to the nominate subspecies have declined much, and here wanton destruction seems still to be significant.
-On Tenerife they seem relatively numerous but on the other islands, the situation looks about as bleak as on Fuerteventura.
-Due to their assignment to the nominate subspecies, which is common in mainland Spain, the western Canary Islands population is not classified as threatened.
+The Canary barn owl is particularly at risk, and as late as 1975, hunting by fearful locals limited the population on Fuerteventura left only a few pairs left.
+On Lanzarote a somewhat larger number of these birds still seem to exist, but altogether this particular subspecies is precariously rare.
+Due to their assignment to the nominate subspecies, which is commonly found in mainland Spain, the western Canary Islands population is not classified as threatened.